rockstor/rockstor-doc/interface/system/update_channels.rst

 After an initial development of 2.5 years the sustainable nature of this endeavour was approached and redressed in `a thread on the community forum <https://forum.rockstor.com/t/would-you-pay-a-one-time-charge-for-stable-updates/448/21>`_.
-The consensus was to adopt a two-tiered updates model; testing and stable.
+The consensus was to adopt a two-tiered updates model; Testing and Stable.

 ..  image:: /images/interface/system/update-channels//update_channel_options.png
     :width: 100%